-Here is stupendous piece of Nazi relic, a brass desk embossed with the letters “AH”, which once belonged to Hitler himself was sold for $423,000 to a California historical collector at a Stamford auction last week.
+Here is a stupendous piece of Nazi relic, a brass desk embossed with the letters “AH,” which once belonged to Hitler himself was sold for $423,000 to a California historical collector at a Stamford auction last week.
 The two-day auction was held at Alexander Historical Auctions, located on 860 Canal Street in Stamford.
 T. The head-honcho of the auction team conceded that the brass desk was among hundreds of items auctioned off from the World War II era and was sold to a longtime customer and devoted autograph collector.
 As history has it, this is the same desk which was used by Adolf Hitler at the signing of the Munich Pact on Sept.
-30, 1938, at which Czechoslovakia’s Sudetenland — a group of Czech border areas — was ceded by France and England to Germany.
-The desk still has a Hitler’s initials “AH” and an eagle facing to its left, symbolizing the Nazi Party versus the military.
+30, 1938, at which France and England ceded Czechoslovakia’s Sudetenland — a group of Czech border areas — to Germany.
+The desk still has Hitler’s initials “AH” and an eagle facing its left, symbolizing the Nazi Party versus the military.
 IIt was estimated to fetch at least half a million dollars but failed to go under the hammer for the minimum reserve price.